-Sulphur and other beneficent springs, hot and cold, which gush plentifully from an area of 11⁄2 square miles in southern Oklahoma, was the reason for the creation of the Platt National Park in 1902.
-It lies in a high country of great beauty and delightful climate and is extremely popular.
-Thousands of persons visit these springs annually.
+Because of the sulphur and other beneficent springs, hot and cold, which gush plentifully from an area of 11⁄2 square miles in southern Oklahoma, the area was reserved as the Platt National Park in 1902.
+It lies in a high country of considerable charm and delightful climate.